codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 After you create an ArgoCD application in Codefresh, you can track and monitor the application's deployments, resources, and more in the [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"} dashboard.

-{% include image.html
+{% include
+image.html
 lightbox="true"
 file="/images/applications/app-dashboard-main-view.png"
 url="/images/applications/app-dashboard-main-view.png"
 alt="GitOps Apps dashboard"
 caption="GitOps Apps dashboard"
-  max-width="80%"
+max-width="60%"
 %}

-Let's review the important features
+Let's review the important features.

 ### Customize the dashboard view